Apply to become a Master Gardener

-Join over 350 WSU-Snohomish County Extension Master Gardener volunteers in teaching good gardening and environmental stewardship practices to county residents while at the same time learning and and having fun working with other like-minded volunteers.
+Join over 350 WSU-Snohomish County Extension Master Gardener volunteers in teaching good gardening and related horticulture and environmental stewardship practices to Snohomish County residents while at the same time learning and and having fun working with other like-minded volunteers.

 Training focuses on familiarization and learning how to use resources to research, educate, mentor, and answer horticulture questions for the general public in a collaborative environment.
 With that in mind, all quizzes and exams are open book and can be re-taken.
 No memorization is required.

-Training involves approximately 80 hours of classroom and workshop instruction held once a week every Thursday, January through March.
+Training includes approximately 80 hours of college-level classroom and workshop instruction held once a week on Thursdays, starting the second week of January through March.
 Classes are held at the Extension Education Center at 600 – 128th Street in South Everett from 8:30 a.m. to 3:30 p.m.
-Homework, including all quizzes and the final exam, is done through the WSU Master Gardener Online Training Program using your home computer and averages 4-6 hours a week during training.
+Homework averages 4-6 hours a week during training, which includes all quizzes and the final exam.
+It is done using the WSU Master Gardener Online Training Program, which requires personal computer, internet, and e-mail access.

-Tuition for this extensive training program is $295 for 2020 plus a minimum volunteer commitment of 40 hours each year for two years working on designated MG projects.
-Applications for the 2020 MG Training Class will be available by Aug.
-1.
+Tuition for this extensive training program (pdf) is $295 plus a minimum volunteer commitment of 40 hours each year for two years working on designated MG projects within Snohomish County.
+Applicants must be at least 18 years of age and should generally be a resident of Snohomish County.
+Applications for the 2021 MG Training Class should be available by August, 2020.

-Cost of the training without the volunteer commitment is $795 in 2020 for a limited number of full-tuition students, which are usually, but not limited to, horticultural professionals who don’t have the time for volunteering.
-Full-tuition application information is available on the Horticulture Professionals page.
+Cost of the training without the volunteer commitment is $795 for a limited number of full-tuition students, which are usually, but not limited to, horticultural professionals who don’t have the time for volunteering.
+Full-tuition application information is available on the Horticulture Professionals webpage.

 - About the WSU Master Gardener Program (pdf)